SBI Clerk Mains Result 2025: How to download scorecard PDF at sbi.co.in

-The State Bank of India (SBI) will soon announce Clerk Mains result for Junior associate positions.
-The candidates who had appeared for the SBI Clerk Main exam can check the result on the official website- sbi.co.in.
-The SBI Clerk Mains exam scorecard PDF login credentials are- application number, date of birth.
+The State Bank of India (SBI) Clerk Mains result link is sbi.co.in, the result will be available on the SBI portal- sbi.co.in, once released.
+The candidates can check and download SBI Clerk Mains scorecard PDF on the official website- sbi.co.in, the login credentials required are- application number, date of birth.
 SBI Clerk Mains exam was earlier held on November 21.

 To download SBI Clerk Mains scorecard, candidates need to visit the official website- sbi.co.in and click on SBI Clerk Mains scorecard PDF link.
 Enter login credentials- application number, date of birth.
 SBI Clerk Mains scorecard 2025 PDF will appear on the screen for download.
 Save SBI Clerk Mains scorecard PDF and take a print out.